Ivan Bogachev

 THERAPY OF THE DESTRUCTIVE PROCESSES

-The destructive process can be stopped in theory by medicine that is yet to be created.
-It is highly unlikely that it will be stopped by words.
-The possibility of the reversed process, the reconstruction, is under question.
+Destructive processes can be stopped in theory by medicine that is yet to be created.
+It is highly unlikely that they will be stopped by words.
+The possibility of the reversed processes, reconstruction, is under question.

 Therapy can be helpful though.
-The most important thing to remember is that most of the patterns are already broken.
+The most important thing to remember is that most patterns are already broken.
 It is important not to push further.
 Do not stop the impulses.
-The therapy should be supportive.
-Not to change the behavior, but to keep the patterns that are still present.
+Therapy should be supportive, not to change behavior, but to keep the patterns that are still present.

-The second class of malfunctions is related to the possibility of creation of contradictory impulses.
+The second class of malfunctions is related to the possibility of creation of conflicting impulses.
 They are destructive for the structure as a whole, and consume energy.
-This can be observed as some energy-related symptoms, in addition to the anomalies in the behavior.
+This can be observed as some energy-related symptoms, in addition to the anomalies in behavior.

 These malfunctions can exist with the previous four destructive diseases simultaneously.